Rumpsville

 Rumpsville (rŭmps'vĭl') slang n. also Rumpville (rŭmp'vĭl') is the name of a fictional place described as "Hot Rod heaven."
 The term was originally used in the CARtoons Magazine comic strip “Saga of Rumpville” by Pete Millar a.k.a.
 Arin Cee, published in 1959.
-The term Rumpsville was later redefined in the Sports Illustrated cover article “The Car Cult From Rumpsville,” when Le Roi Smith refers to Rumpsville as "hot rod heaven."
+The term Rumpsville was later redefined in the Sports Illustrated cover article “,” when Le Roi Smith refers to Rumpsville as "hot rod heaven."

 Comic

 The first issue of CARtoons (published by Petersen Publishing Company in 1959) featured the strip "The Saga of Rumpville".
 Written and illustrated by Pete Millar, in the story hot rodders decide to buy and move to Catalina Island to get away from the general public, who see drag racing and car enthusiasts as trouble.
 The hot rodders rename Catalina Island "Rumpsville" and abandon the main land.
 While all the rodders are offshore the automobiles and roadways fall into disrepair.
 Later, the government pleads with the hot rodders to return.
 After seeing how things had become so bad without their support the Rodders move back and everyone appreciates that the hot rodders are an essential part of society.